faizanshoukat5/sweet-couple-tales/README.md

 - **Goals & Bucket List**: Plan your future adventures together
 - **Private Chat**: Communicate with your partner within the app
 - **WhatsApp-style Voice Messages**: Record, send, and play voice messages in chat (with waveform, duration, and status ticks)
+- **Love Notes Sharing**: Exchange personalized romantic notes that appear as daily love messages for your partner
+- **Custom Couple Quizzes**: Create personalized quizzes for your partner and view their responses
+- **Date Ideas Generator**: Get random date ideas by category or add your own custom suggestions
 - **Export Memories**: Backup your memories as JSON or PDF
 - **Notifications**: Get reminded of anniversaries and special dates
 ## 🎤 Voice Messages